ftrackhq/ftrack-connect-documentation/doc/technical_preview.rst

     :ref:`Nuke usage <nuke/usage>` and :ref:`Maya usage <maya/usage>`.
 *   The alembic and maya binary format cannot be disabled and both are always published.
-*   It is not possible to set the thumbnail when publishing.
-*   It is not possible to see or switch context of the publish.
-*   No feedback is given if an ftrack asset is not selected when publishing.
-At the moment this will result in a failed publish.
 *   It is not possible to go back and change settings if a publish fails.
 *   The :term:`asset type` will be selected based on what you want to publish, but you are not restricted to this type.
 It does however affect the ability